jatinvats636/Stopwatch_cordova/README.md

 # Stopwatch_cordova
-A simple stopwatch made with cordova.
+A simple stopwatch app made with cordova.